 Emergency Notification System (S.A.F.E.
 Alerts) - The system automatically delivers emergency and adverse weather information to your uwsuper.edu email address, you can also sign up to have messages sent to your personal email or phone.
 For more information, please see the SAFE Alerts page.

-Each UW-Superior student has file storage space on the university network.
+Each UW-Superior student has 300 megabytes of file storage space on the university network.
 Your online storage drive appears as the G: drive when you open the "My Computer" icon on Windows PCs in campus labs.
 You can save your work there, then retrieve it later in any lab.
 Our backup system ensures that your files will be there when needed.
-One-way access to your G: drive is available through your Outlook Web Access, for instructions on how to do this see our Email FAQs page.

-The Technology Loan Services in Swenson Hall 1062, near the Technology Helpdesk, loans many different technology items to students, faculty and staff for up to three days to meet short-term needs for campus-related activities.
+The Technology Loan Services in Swenson Hall 2100, at the Technology Helpdesk, loans many different technology items to students, faculty and staff for up to three days to meet short-term needs for campus-related activities.
 We recommend making an advance reservation for technology loans, as many items are in high demand.
 You can reserve items by calling 715-394-8300 , e-mailing the Technology Helpdesk, or stopping by the Technology Loan Services.

 Free Antivirus Protection From WISC - You may install the software on any of the personal computers you work on while you are enrolled at UW-Superior.
 There are three software versions for PCs and one for Macs that are free to use.
 Download the Antivirus software from the WISC website.

-Two companies-Apple and Dell-offer special discounts for computer purchases to UW-Superior students, faculty, and staff.
+Apple and Dell offer special discounts for computer purchases to UW-Superior students, faculty, and staff.

 Nearly the entire campus has wireless coverage.
-Our wireless system is compatible with the 802.11g and 802.11n "Wi-Fi" network standard.
-You will be required to download a small security client (Cisco NAC) to access our wireless network.
 Once connected to our UW-Superior wireless network, your Web browser will display the wireless network login page when opened.
-Please use your standard Campus Id and password to log onto the wireless network.
-Check out the wireless map and more information on the Cisco NAC on our Wireless Computer Access page.
+Please use your standard Campus ID and password to log onto the wireless network.
+Check out the wireless map and find information on our Wireless Computer Access page.